 Unfortunately, there aren't that many great movies set on the high seas—at least, not as many as you'd think.
 A lot of scripts and directors fail to truly capture the sense of intensity of the ocean's raw power.

-Here are our picks for the best ocean movies set out in the open seas, that truly did justice to the expanse of azure waves.
+Here are my picks for the best ocean movies set out in the open seas that truly did justice to the expanse of azure waves.

 8. Pirates of the Caribbean: The Curse of the Black Pearl (2003)